jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 	- week 2-3: Reading papers and parsing them (emphasis on peer feedback - summarize at end of week 3)
 		- Use powerpoints for 1st week
 		- Explain by yourself for 2nd week (same paper)
+		- *Thoughts*: Giving them guiding exercise sheet (structured guide) with specific questions related to specific parts of the paper, answer this specific questions.
+			- Give them a structured way to answer, what it means to parse a paper
+			- Then give a new paper, what 5 questions would you ask yourself about that paper
+			- Find online resources that can help you model this
+			- Think about metacognitive questions/leads that can be used by students who are bored by this already
+			- Or have this be a preclass test to evaluate what the group knows?
 	- week 4-10: Field Reviews and Presentations
 		- Every week's FR presenters pair with last week's one to identify one common method or theme that is shared between their topic and the prev week's.
 		- On the 7th week of the FRs (overall week 10), have the last pair give a theme link, and have week 1's FR people work with last week's FR people to give a summary of all the links covered in the last 7 weeks